 The shank is an essential part of a good work boot for men.
 Traditionally, it’s a piece of steel sandwiched between the insole and outsole.
 It diminishes the load on your joints and foot arch, prevents punctures, and helps the boots keep their shape over time.
 Fiberglass is a relatively new material for shanks and it serves the same purpose.
 Durango boots come in both types.

 Are Durango Boots Made in America?

 Some, but not all.
 Many models are outsourced, while some are manufactured locally.
 100% U.S.A. products are likely to have a higher price and be specifically designated.
 However, their headquarters are still located in Nelsonville, Ohio.

-The Right Boots for a Low Price
+The Best Western Footwear for a Low Price

-With Durango, you get a lot of bang for your buck.
-Their prices are in the lower to mid-range for good quality western work boots.
-You can also view our collection of discounted work boots to find a pair that suits you.
+Check our collection of discounted work boots to find a pair that suits you.
 Kick up your heels and proudly celebrate your western values with Durango work boots!